How to Clean a Dog Collar

 Can leather dog collars get wet?

 No. Good quality leather can withstand water and moisture to some extent.
-However, increased contact with water can cause the material to deform and swell.
-When a collar is constantly dried and washed, the surface and forms cracks which will eventually lead to breakage.
+Increased contact with water can cause the material to deform and swell.

 Do metal dog collars need to be cleaned?